gavingro/things-3-automation/README.md

 *Perhaps the applescript or JSON solutions will have some answers for in solving these two problems.*

 3. Currently, I prefer to set the dates as "Sometime", then schedule the next session at the end of the current session.
-It is simple to set all the tasks to be set for "sometime", but would be organized better if I set them for their proper dates.
+As such, I've been using this for some weeks without realizing the dates were not cumulative in their spaces.
+This will be fixed in the next build.

 # Filetree
 * README.md
   * *This document.*

 * main.py
-  * *The program to be run in order to schedule the to-do's.*
+  * *The program to be run in order to schedule the to-do's for information you fill in with an editor.*

-* things_maker.py
-* things_study_scheduler.py
-  * *Class Files*

-* test.py
-  * *Script of Personal Unit-Testing*

 # Requirements
-*To Come*

-# Usage
-*To Come*
+  * None (Just Python 3).
+The only imports are from the Python Standard Library.